DSLFoundry/mps-docxgen/README.md

 # mps-docxgen

+## Status

+This project is no longer under development.

+It served its purpose as a proof-of-concept.
+Main conclusions:
+- the approach to use docx4j definitely works.
+It is a stable library with plenty of examples.
+It allows fine-grained and full control over all features of the .docx format, provided that you spend time learning the gory details of said format.
+- the MPS target language in this repo does not try to hide the details, it only presents them somewhat visually using the MSP editor aspect.
+This makes for an acceptable generator target language.
+- the hard part was figuring out how to deal with duplicate jars: jars that are both part of the docx4j distribution and of the MPS installation.
+We managed by trial and error, with limited understanding of all the class-loading magic that MPS does.
+However, after each MPS migration this had to be redone, as JetBrains changed the jars that come with MPS.

+### Why did we stop further development?

+It became clear that for our overarching project we needed multiple output formats, including html/css.
+At the same time we discovered that we did not need that many of the .docx concepts after all.
+This made it less attractive to build and maintain a dedicated .docx generator.

+The approach we now take is to write in markdown and use pandoc to generate the final output format.
+This is now in production.

+Another approach we are considering is using a static site builder like Hugo, focussing primarily on a good website, and on .pdf output secondarily.
+This is now a proof of concept.

+# Original Read-Me

 This project provides a generation target language named `com.dslfoundry.docx` for generating .docx files from an MPS model.
 It is based on the good work from the [docx4j project](https://docx4java.org/).